Optometrists speaking out against state question that allows eye care facilities inside large retailers in Oklahoma

 On Thursday, 'Yes on 793' turned in over 250,00 signatures to the Oklahoma Secretary of State in support of adding State Question 793 to the November ballot, which supporters said will give Oklahoma patients the power to modernize state optical laws and expand their eye care options.

+McGee said that's why she loves being an optometrist.
+However, she's worried State Question 793 would dramatically change the profession in Oklahoma.

+"State Question 793 is really about corporate managed eye care and healthcare," she said.

 Currently, 47 other states already have eye care facilities inside retailers like Walmart and Target.
-That could become a reality in Oklahoma if SQ 793 passes.

 Instead of being owned and run by the doctor, the person doing your exam will answer to the corporation, like Walmart.

-“If this passes, if you go to this clinic, the corporation can dictate what happens inside of that exam room,” said Dr. Selina McGee, a local optometrist.
-“So, it’s not about the patient.”

-However, supporters said this would save consumers big bucks.
+Supporters said this would save consumers big bucks.

 "In our eye care offices, we provide full comprehensive eye exams by quality doctors," said Tim Tippit, the chairman of Yes on 793.
 "These are ODs that have graduated from Ohio State, from Ferris State and other world known schools of optometry."